-What, you say?
-When you’re taking account of all your debt that you’d like to include in your filing, make sure that it’s all yours.
-Reporting errors where negative information from a person with the same name as you (or from a family member or ex-spouse) appears on your history, as well as identity theft, are common ways to incur debt that doesn’t belong to you.
+When you’re taking account of all your debt you’d like to include in your filing, make sure it’s all yours.
+Reporting errors where negative information from a person with the same name as you (or from a family member or ex-spouse) appears on your history, or identity theft, are common ways to incur debt that doesn’t belong to you.
 Monitor your debts carefully and make sure they’re all actually yours.

 Dischargeable debts you forgot about

 Forget to list all your debts in your bankruptcy case?
 The ones that qualify for discharge won’t be considered, and you can’t go back to retroactively revise your list.
 Since you’re required to include all your debts you owe, the court won’t know what you’ve left out and will assume that if anything is missing you chose to leave it out.

 So if you have legitimately dischargeable debts, like medical expenses or a pile of overdue bills in collections, be sure to list them or you’ll miss the bankruptcy boat.